 It’s time to deploy twitter - the job search post.
 People wont know youre looking for a job unless you tell them.

 Here’s two examples of job hunt Tweets I wrote:

-Life update: I left my startup and am now looking for a new job.— possessed internet demon ali 👹 (@endingwithali) December 17, 2019
+Life update: I left my startup and am now looking for a new job.— ali is in japan (inverted us time zone land) (@endingwithali) December 17, 2019

 I'm in a bit of a time crunch (willing to talk 1 on 1 about it, as well about why I left), so any help means a lot.

 I'm looking to relocate (rare, I know!) and want to work on a team with strong mentorship.

 🥳 I'm looking for a new role 🥳https://t.co/hjiM3B2XGK— ali is in japan (inverted us time zone land) (@endingwithali) September 10, 2020

 I have experience with community, writing, technical tutorials, and presentation.

 Please RT for visibility.

 Generally, the job hunt tweet should include letting people know youre looking for a job, what skills you have, what kind of roles youre looking for, and a link to more about you - whether that’s your personal site, your linkedin, or a blog post talking mroe about your job hunt.
 It also doesn’t hurt to ask for a retweet so people are more compelled to share!